FrancisBanville/ms_maxent_networks/manuscript.md

 # Results

-Anticipated figures:
-- Conceptual figure (maybe)
-- Numerical solutions as a function of analytical solutions for the maximum entropy degree distributions
-- Probability distribution of mean-degree constraints for a food-web of $S$ species (maybe)
-- Maximum entropy distributions of a food web of $S$ species and different numbers of links $L$
-- Maxent against empirical degree distributions
-- Predicted as a function of empirical measures of network structure
-- Predicted and empirical measures of network structure as a function of species richness
-- 4 worldwide maps of predicted network properties (nestedness, maximum trophic level, network diameter, entropy)

 # Discussion

 # Conclusions

 # Acknowledgments

-This work was supported by the Institute for Data Valorisation (IVADO).

-We wrote this article on land located within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
+We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
+This work was supported by the Institute for Data Valorisation (IVADO) and the NSERC BIOS2 CREATE program.

 # References